Think Cloudflare Always Speeds You Up? Not in India

 - The RTT latency between me and the Cloudflare instance that served my request was ~159 msec.

-- At 4% standard deviation, the latency fluctuation was similar to that observed without a CDN.
+- At 4% standard deviation, the latency fluctuation was similar to that observed on the baseline (no CDN).

 Overall, the above test suggested that I had added a ~112 msec RTT latency by bringing in Cloudflare CDN!